 Some were defaced.
 In Mallorca, one bull suffered the indignity of having his horns removed.
 Another, in Extremadura, was turned into a cow.
 Not everyone in Spain likes a bullfight.

-I think the best re-working came in Santa Pola, near Alicante.
+I think the best re-working came just outside Santa Pola, near Alicante.
 Street artist Sam3, a kind of Spanish answer to Banksy, re-painted it in the style of Picasso’s immortal ‘Guernica’ as an anti-bullfighting protest.

 His brilliant re-imagining actually became a tourist attraction in its own right; the local council tried vainly to keep it that way, but Osborne saw things differently, and the bull sadly went back to black.